 Lemon juice has a pH level between 2 and 3, which makes it acidic.
 Although lemon juice may have an alkalizing effect on your urine, it has very little influence on the pH of your blood.

-Lemon juice is said to be a healthy drink with disease-fighting properties.
+Lemon juice is considered a healthy drink with supposed alkalizing effects and potential disease-fighting properties.

 This article examines why some people consider lemon juice to be alkalizing, despite its acidic pH, and what that does to your body.